acham/spacefish/README.md

 ===================================================

-SpaceFish is an experimental userspace file system in shared memory, implemented from scratch, designed to run on Linux.
+SpaceFish is an experimental userspace file system in shared memory, implemented from scratch, tested successfully so far on Ubuntu and Fedora Linux.
 It uses the `LD_PRELOAD` mechanism to intercept system call wrappers and other filesystem-related libc functions, in order to sandbox all file operations, in a scalable manner, at the user level.